 Excess body fat around the belly is the culprit for insulin resistance and a majority of prediabetics are on the obese side.

-Early intervention helps you in maintaining your blood sugar levels out of the prediabetes range.
+Early intervention helps you keep your blood sugar levels out of the prediabetes range.
 Diet plays a pivotal role and you need to know about the right types of foods to eat to keep a check on the blood sugar level.

 Healthy Eating Plan To Control Prediabetes